-David is said to have conquered these in the Siege of Jebus and transferred his capital from Hebron to Jerusalem which then became the capital of a United Kingdom of Israel, and one of its several religious centers.
+David is said to have conquered these in the Siege of Jebus and transferred his capital from Hebron to Jerusalem which then became the capital of the United Kingdom of Israel, and one of its several religious centers.

 The choice was perhaps dictated by the fact that Jerusalem did not form part of Israel's tribal system, and was thus suited to serve as the center of its federation.

-Opinion is divided over whether a Large Stone Structure and nearby Stepped Stone Structure may be identified with King David's palace or dates to a later period.
+The opinion is divided over whether a Large Stone Structure and nearby Stepped Stone Structure may be identified with King David's palace or dates to a later period.